chrishumphreys/provocateur/README.md

 A: Geek joke.
 The software includes a Java agent for profiling the source.
 We started thinking about all the famous Agents and this one seemed right.

+Q: I am trying to build the project and maven is complaning it cannot find the correct jGit version.

+A: The jGit mvn repository does not seem to be upto date you can find the version of jGit we build against [here](https://github.com/downloads/rikf/provocateur/org.eclipse.jgit_0.12.0-SNAPSHOT.jar)